 I am a growth hacker.
-Under my digital content management and operations and marketing leadership at the Center for Art and Thought (CA+T), I helm the growth of CA+T’s brand through curation of digital content; social media management; and pilot initiatives that combine the analog and digital.
+Under my operations, digital content management, and marketing leadership at the Center for Art and Thought (CA+T), I helm the growth of CA+T’s brand through curation of digital content; social media management; and pilot initiatives that combine the analog and digital.
 Unique global visits, page views, and user engagement on CA+T’s website have increased steadily under my direction.

 I am a polymath.
-I possess a talent for ideation, communication, and product development—transforming minimum viable products (MVPs) to minimum marketable products (MMPs).
-I trained at General Assembly to become a full stack agile web developer.
-As a visual communications consultant, I create dynamic web apps and print and digital video projects for clients.
+I possess a talent for ideation, communication, and product development—transforming minimum viable products (MVPs) to minimum marketable products and solutions.
+I trained at General Assembly to become a junior full stack agile web developer and have employed the Scrum framework in dev projects.
+As a visual communications consultant, I create responsive web apps and design print projects for clients.
+I love technology — from its use in optimizing workflow and project management to advancing social good.

 I am a maker.
 With an eye for aesthetics, I strive to create thoughtfully designed projects.
 I also aim to make processes streamlined and better.
 I have a proven track-record of turning ideas into accessible, meaningful, and functional products and solutions.